 Table 3.
-Planning Cont tinued Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Plans describe how safety progress will be measured over time • MPO required to measure. • Communicating implementation and tracking metrics/data to locals. • Use infographics to communicate the safety story and consistently communicate with the public.
-Safety data, trends, or other information are being routinely monitored and shared with the public KU School of Medicine Study on crash analysis was presented to the public and TAC.
-Local agencies could be utilizing regional information. • Use infographics to communicate the safety story and consistently communicate with the public.
+Planning Con Table 3.
+Planning Continued Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Plans describe how safety progress will be measured over time NOT PRACTICED OCCASIONAL PRACTICE MPO required to measure.
+Communicating implementation and tracking metrics/data to locals.
+Use infographics to communicate the safety story and consistently communicate with the public.
+Safety data, trends, or other information are being routinely monitored and shared with the public NOT PRACTICED OCCASIONAL PRACTICE KU School of Medicine Study on crash analysis was presented to the public and TAC.
+Local agencies could be utilizing regional information.
+Use infographics to communicate the safety story and consistently communicate with the public.

-Benchmark State of Opportunities to Build Upon Challenges Solutions Crash data is collected regularly and used to inform safety decisions Practice Wichita's High Accident Intersection Program.
+Table 4.
+Data Collection and Analysis Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Crash data is collected regularly and used to inform safety decisions INSTITUTIONAL Wichita's High Accident Intersection Program.
 KDOT System Database Smaller cities all have similar programs to Wichita's High Accident Intersection Program.
 WPD sharing maps on social media.
 Collection details not always great.
 Crash form fill-out is sometimes incomplete.
 Officers sometimes complain about time it takes to fill out form.
 Tough to inform safety decisions to public.
 Look at additional training with officers showing why and how we use the data.
 Review ways to encourage public consumption of the data.
 Crash data is augmented with data from other sources, such as hospitals, roadway data, VMT, etc. PRACTICE Using Rates versus pure number of crashes to show statistical outliers.
 Hospital data availability, e.g., reluctance due to HIPAA.
 Variations in data by hospital.
 Create a regional data subcommite e.
 Engage in discussion regarding mainstreaming aggregated data but stripping out personal information.
 Crash analyses are being used to identify existing crash concerns, locations, and safety improvements INSTITUTIONAL Rolling list of intersections with crash concerns.
 Comments were like item 1.
 CSAP analysis will identify high crash locations.
 This should be updated a minimum of every five years.

-Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Crash analyses are being used to identify potential crash locations, risks, and safety improvements INSTITUTIONAL Intersections typically focal area of analysis.
+Table 4.
+Data Collecti on and Analysi s Continued Benchmark State of Opportunities to Build Upon Challenges Solutions Crash analyses are being used to identify potential crash locations, risks, and safety improvements Intersections typically focal area of analysis.
 CSAP analysis will identify high risk locations for a single crash type.
 This should be updated a minimum of every five years.
 Review other common risk areas, segments, curves, and possibly break intersections into signalized, roundabout and unsignalized.
 Crash analysis are being mapped or visualized INSTITUTIONAL GIS Crash layer on City of Wichita website.
 KU study for pedestrian and bicycle crashes.
 Equity is considered in analysis and the decision-making for safety improvements PRACTICE WAMPO has created recent reports and maps that identify vulnerable populations.
 Data access and availability (e.g., address of drivers versus crash location).
 Growth and Development drive most project funding.
 Need dedicated safety funding to address some projects.
 CSAP analysis will include equity considerations.
 Dedicated Safety Funding, work on aggregated address data to preserve privacy.